 "Not to get too emotional, you know I love you and Ma.
 Our family wasn't like others but I'm happy you two came into our lives.
 I promise to be more careful and besides I'm stuck on this bed for a while."

-He furrows his brow and his mouth turns to a frown, distorting the scar that covered half of his face.
+Vincent furrowed his brow and his mouth turned to a frown, distorting the scar that covered half of his face.

 "You just said you didn't believe the story."

-"Maybe not but its interesting to see where this one is headed.
+"Maybe not but its interesting to see where this story is headed.
 Get some rest.
 Ma and I will be back tomorrow.
 Good night."
 J.T. stood up and stretched.

 "Good night."
-Vincent called out and as he closed his eyes all he could think about was the detective named Catherine.
+Vincent called out and as he closed his eyes all he could think about was the detective named Catherine Chandler.